 We will perform Buddhist prayers for the dying on request.
 Please call 410-653-6638 for more information.

-There will be no meditation Sunday, April 9th.
-The studio is being used for a yoga seminar.
+There will be no meditation Sunday, September 24 and Sunday, October 8.
+The studio will be used for yoga seminars.

 Our regularSunday schedule is: